ExpressVPN vs NordVPN 2023: Only 1 Is the Best (See Results)

-To test torrenting speed, I downloaded the same movie (1.37GB) using both VPNs.
-ExpressVPN was considerably faster: it only took about 2 minutes to download the video.
-On the other hand, NordVPN’s P2P servers took 9 minutes.
+To test torrenting speed, I downloaded the same (public domain) movie (1.41GB) using both VPNs.
+ExpressVPN was considerably faster: it only took about 6 minutes to download.
+On the other hand, NordVPN’s P2P servers took almost 10 minutes.

 It was a close match between the 2 VPNs for this category.
 Both offer top torrenting security, but my speed tests show that ExpressVPN’s normal servers downloaded the same file faster than NordVPN’s P2P servers.
 Because of this, I recommend you try ExpressVPN for blazing-fast torrenting.